646e62/legal-informatics/README.md

 # legal-informatics

-Extracts information from written decisions in Canadian criminal cases.
+Extracts information from court decisions hosted on [CanLII](https://www.canlii.org/).

+## Overview

+This project consists of a collection of functions used to process legal information.
+CanLII is a free legal database that hosts court decisions and legislation from across Canada.

 ## Version history